STIXProject/java-stix-validator/README.md

 Use the tab to select the means for submitting your STIX document(s) for validation.

 The first tab accepts URLs to retrieve and validate STIX documents.
 With the second you can cut-and-paste the whole text of STIX document and submit for validation.
-You can drag and drop one or more STIX documents at a time into the dashed-line box for validation.
+In the third tab, you can drag and drop one or more STIX documents at a time into the dashed-line box for validation.

 [heroku instance]:http://agile-journey-9583.herokuapp.com
 [bower]: http://bower.io/